yaser-ali/BlazorSearch/README.md

 # BlazorSearch

-This is a search filter built in Blazor Hosting Server.
+This is a search filter built in Blazor Server.